sergiocollado/potpourri/notes_on_design_patterns.md

 A factory pattern is best use, when the program has a super-class, with differtent subclasses, which are based on the input creation parameters.
 Then, the reponsability of the Factory class, is to correctly instantiate at run time, the subclass that corresponds to that input.

+**advantage**: The complexity of creation of similar subclasses is hided under a common interface (the Factory creator).

-Using a bit of pseudo code, we can ilustrate the concept
+Using a bit of  code, we can ilustrate the concept
 ```C++

 #include <iostream>